trentsikute/globalchurch-schema/docs/alternate_name.md

 # Slot: alternate_name

-_Alternate or colloquial church name._
+_Alternate, colloquial, or short name for the church._